noahrubin989/Azure-Recognise-and-Synthesise-Speech/README.md

-# Azure - Speech Enabled Apps
+# Azure Speech to Text

 ---